 Is Vertex AI GDPR-compliant and available in the EU?

-Yes, Vertex AI is available in multiple EU regions (europe-west1, europe-west4, europe-north1) and meets GDPR requirements.
-Google Cloud offers Data Processing Agreements, data localization, and comprehensive compliance certifications.
-You can perform training and predictions entirely within EU regions.
+Yes, Vertex AI is available in multiple EU regions, including europe-west4 (Netherlands), europe-west1 (Belgium), and europe-west3 (Frankfurt), and meets GDPR requirements.
+Google Cloud offers EU data residency with processing and storage in European data centers, Data Processing Agreements, and comprehensive compliance certifications.
+You can perform training and predictions entirely within EU regions, though regional model availability varies by model.